 Brief history

 On Jan.
 31, 2013, EPA took action on Oregon’s aquatic life toxics criteria that the Oregon Environmental Quality Commission adopted and submitted to EPA in 2004.
 DEQ proposed these water quality criteria, which EPA recommended, to protect aquatic organisms such as fish, shellfish, and aquatic insects.
-The aquatic life toxics criteria for each pollutant typically have four values: acute (short term) and chronic (long term) values for freshwater protection, and acute and chronic values for saltwater protection.
-EPA approved 38 criteria values associated with 14 toxic pollutants.
-EPA disapproved the freshwater acute criterion for cadmium based on findings in the National Marine Fisheries Service’s (NMFS) August 2012 Biological Opinion.
+The aquatic life toxics criteria for each pollutant typically have four values: acute (short-term) and chronic (long-term) values for freshwater protection, and acute and chronic values for saltwater protection.
+EPA approved 38 criteria values associated with 14 toxic pollutants and disapproved xx criteria values associated with yy toxic pollutants.
+EPA disapproved the freshwater acute criterion for cadmium based on findings in the National Marine Fisheries Service’s August 2012 Biological Opinion.
 EPA disapproved the ammonia criteria because new toxicity data showed that the criteria were not protective of mollusks.
-EPA also disapproved criteria associated with 14 other pollutants (11 pesticides, copper, selenium and aluminum) due to inconsistencies associated with EPA’s nationally recommended criteria.
+EPA also disapproved criteria associated with 14 other pollutants, including 11 pesticides, copper, selenium and aluminum, due to inconsistencies associated with EPA’s nationally recommended criteria.
 The Clean Water Act requires Oregon to fix the deficiencies identified in EPA’s disapproval action.
 If Oregon does not make these revisions, EPA is required to put in place its own regulations addressing the deficiencies.
-This rulemaking does not address the disapproval of the freshwater criteria for aluminum, ammonia, copper, and cadmium (acute criterion only.)
-DEQ expects to address the more substantive issues for these pollutants in a future rulemaking rather than delay and potentially confuse the straightforward corrections in this proposal.
+This rulemaking does not address the disapproval of the freshwater criteria for aluminum, ammonia, copper, and cadmium (acute criterion only).
+DEQ expects to address the more substantive issues for these pollutants in a future rulemaking..

 Regulated parties

 Regulated parties possibly affected by this rulemaking include industrial and municipal dischargers to waters of the state.
-Specifically, regulated parties include those industrial dischargers categorized as “primary dischargers” by the federal permitting regulations and required to monitor for toxic pollutants, and generally major municipal dischargers (average dry weather design flow of more than one million gallons per day.)
+Specifically, regulated parties include those industrial dischargers categorized as “primary dischargers” by the federal permitting regulations and required to monitor for toxic pollutants, and generally major municipal dischargers, those with an average dry weather design flow of more than one million gallons per day.

-Agricultural and forest activities are subject to Agricultural Water Quality Management (AgWQM) Area Plans and Rules and the Forest Practices Act, respectively.
+Agricultural and forest activities are subject to Agricultural Water Quality Management Area Plans and Rules and the Forest Practices Act, respectively.
 Those laws require these nonpoint sources to meet all water quality standards.